Ad text optimization: ATO and Advertising

-Recently in the UK, PPC Ads have come under the scrutiny of the Advertising Standards Authority (ASA).
-This has been commentated on by many in the marketing and advertising fraternity as evidence that PPC Ads now constitute an established part of the marketing mix.
-According to the UK’s Internet Advertising Bureau (IAB), search is now a significant advertising medium in its own right with the paid search market worth almost £2.15 billion in 2009 representing 60.7% of online advertising spend in the UK.
-PPC Ads make up the lion’s share of this market and some argue that its future growth will in part be fuelled by ATO becoming an ever more integral part of the writing of PPC Ads.
+Recently in the UK, PPC Ads have come under the scrutiny of the Advertising Standards Authority.
+This has been commentated on by many in the marketing and advertising fraternity as evidence that PPC ads now constitute an established part of the marketing mix.
+According to the UK's Internet Advertising Bureau, search is now a significant advertising medium in its own right with the paid search market worth almost £2.15 billion in 2009 representing 60.7% of online advertising spend in the UK.
+PPC Ads make up a large portion of this market.